knightsUCF/COVIDGenomeAnalysis/README.md

 # Genome Class

-The main class Genome.py can be found here: https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/genome.py
+The Genome.py class can be found here: https://github.com/knightsUCF/COVIDGenomeAnalysis/blob/main/genome.py

 This class provides the methods for: